microsoft/NimbusML/src/python/docs/sphinx/concepts/datasources.rst

 or when they are used individually.

-However, when used inside a :py:class:`nimbusml.Pipeline`, the outputs are often stored in a more optimized :ref:`VectorType`, which minimizes data conversion to dataframes.
+However, when used inside a :py:class:`nimbusml.Pipeline`, the outputs are often stored in a more optimized :ref:`VectorDataViewType`, which minimizes data conversion to dataframes.
 When several transforms are combined inside an :py:class:`nimbusml.Pipeline`, the intermediate transforms will store the data in the optimized format and only the last transform will return a ``pandas.DataFrame``.